VitorLorencone/AlGeo.jl/docs/src/functions.md

 ### Inner Product

-The inner product is another type of operation defined for Geometric Algebra and is represented within AlGeo by the symbol `|`.
+The inner product is another type of operation defined for Geometric Algebra and is represented within Mingal by the symbol `|`.

 And it works as the following example: